-CubeMap – is a software package for conversion of textures in a cylindrical projection to a quadrilateralized spherical cube projection (a cubemap projection for short).
-Supported any resolution of an input texture, any number of channels per pixel, 8-bit or 16-bit, signed or unsigned integers.
+CubeMap is a software package for the conversion of textures in a cylindrical projection to a quadrilateralized spherical cube projection (a cubemap projection for short).
+It supports any resolution of input texture, any number of channels per pixel, 8-bit or 16-bit, and signed or unsigned integers.
 The format of the input textures is raw (plain uncompressed data array).
 The format of the output texture is raw and/or an array of tiles of different levels of detail in the raw, tga, dds, jpg or png format.

 Download: CubeMap 1.06